microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Output with diagnostics](images/local-process-kubernetes-vs-code/output-diagnostics.png)

-Additionally, you can find the diagnostic logs in the `Local Process with Kubernetes` directory in your development computer's TEMP directory.
+Additionally, you can find the diagnostic logs in the `Bridge to Kubernetes` directory in your development computer's TEMP directory.
 On Windows 10, that's in `%TEMP%\Local Process Kubernetes`.
 On a Mac, the TEMP directory can be found by running `echo $TMPDIR` from a terminal window.

 ## Remove the sample application from your cluster